Does the Run for Missions benefit Barclay College?

 Do you run the 100-mile race non-stop?

 Yes, we do not stop to sleep, but instead keep going all day and all night, taking a little over 24 hours to complete the distance.
 We do, however, pause for just a few moments every 3-5 miles to fill up our water-bottles and grab a little food to eat along the way from our roving aid-station vehicle.
-See the Run for Missions 2008 and 2009 and 2010 and 2011 reports.
+See the Run for Missions 2008 - 2014 reports.

 Do you run the 100-mile race along Highway 54?